amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   * [U] `"steady max preconditioner lag iterations"` [int] During the steady state solve, the preconditioner is allowed to be lagged at most this amount of iterations.

-  If the structured option is active, the following list of parameters is valid (Note: all lists here accept an optoin sublist `"Expert Settings`".
-Parameters listed in the expert area are not checked for validity/relevance during input reading stage.)
+  If the structured option is active, the following list of parameters is valid (Note: all lists here accept an optional sublist `"Expert Settings`".
+Parameters listed in the expert area are not checked for validity/relevance during input reading stage, but are simply passed to the underlying implementation.)

-  * [S] `"Basic Algorithm Settings`" [list] Additional algorithmic details of the structured-grid algorithm.
+  * [S] `"Basic Algorithm Settings`" [list] Additional controls for details of the structured-grid algorithm.
 Optional.

   * [S] `"Adaptive Mesh Refinement`" [list] Additional details related to the adaptive mesh refinement algorithm.
 Optional.